 Our Advisory Council meets once per year as part of our annual program review process.
 Their feedback is solicited every term as part of our semester-long course review process.

-Dr. Holly Ordway, Fellow at the World on Fire Institute, Visiting Professor, Houston Baptist University
+Dr. Holly Ordway, Fellow at the Word on Fire Institute, Visiting Professor, Houston Baptist University

 Holly Ordway is a celebrated writer on the works of J.R.R.
 Tolkien and C.S.
 Lewis.
 She received her PhD in English from the University of Massachusetts in 2001, and she has been a literature professor for fifteen years.
 For the last nine years, she has been a Professor of English at Houston Baptist University, and served as Department Chair for the first three of those years.